angry-school-hack/angry-school-hack.github.io/_pages/Dice Instead of DC (unexist).md

 So, we focus on Skill Checks.
 Players have a bunch of skills, and they need to increase them to get better at what they do.
 It’s that simple.
 In the beginning, they should have a couple of d8’s, and some d6’s.
 If they don’t have a skill, they roll a d4.

 Let’s say, a player has an Athletics skill of d8.
 And they are trying to climb an Average Cliff, which is represented by a d8.
 So both the player and GM roll d8’s and see who wins.
+Preferably, at the same time.
 If PC wins, they succeed.
 If GM wins, player fails.

 What happens on a tie?
 Well, PCs might win.
 Or it might be a partial success.